Critical Safety Notices: Gas Equipment

 Don’t be tempted to refill standard LPG cylinders

-DIY re-filling of standard LPG cylinders such as Calor, Flogas and BP Gas that are intended for factory replenishment can be extremely risky and will be an unlawful use of the original gas suppliers’ property.
+DIY re-filling of standard LPG cylinders such as Calor, Flogas and BP Gas that are intended for factory replenishment is extremely foolhardy as well as unlawful.

-There are specialist re-fillable cylinders sold by companies such as Gaslow, Gas-It, Prakto and Safefill cylinders designed to be filled at service stations.
+However, there are specialist re-fillable cylinders sold by companies such as Gaslow, Gas-It, Prakto and Safefill cylinders designed to be filled at service stations which include the .

-In general terms, filling cylinders safely is a complex and controlled process the subject of UN Recommendations, EU Directives, UK Regulations, British and European Standards and UKLPG Codes of Practice.
+In general terms, filling cylinders safely is a complex and controlled process the subject of UN Recommendations, international directives, UK Regulations, British and European Standards and UKLPG Codes of Practice.

-These exist so that the employees of the LPG cylinder supply companies are not put at risk when refilling the cylinders and so that customers can use the product safely.
+These codes and regulations exist so that the employees of the LPG cylinder supply companies are not put at risk when refilling the cylinders and so that customers can use the product safely.

-Anyone attempting to fill a free-standing LPG cylinder will likely be stopped from doing so by a petrol station staff member.’
+Anyone attempting to fill a free-standing LPG cylinder at an autogas station will likely be stopped from doing so by the fuel station staff.’

 Recall of Clesse Novacomet BP1803 LPG Reglators